 4. Construction supply company

-Construction companies need materials to build with—so why not start a building that supplies those materials?
+Every construction company out there invariably needs materials to bring their buildings to life—so why not start a construction business that supplies those materials?

 5. Interior design